-For many years, our doctors and staff have attended and supported the Huntington Hospital's Cancer Survivors Day.
+Our doctors and staff have attended and supported Huntington Hospital's Cancer Survivors Day for many years.
 This event, held at participating hospitals across the nation, occurs annually on the first Sunday in June.
-Survivors, as well as their families and healthcare teams, come together to honor the courage and spirit of those affected by the disease.
-Dr. Romanelli, Dr. Layliev, and Dr. Peredo are always moved to see and celebrate with their patients each year.
+Survivors, their families, and healthcare teams come together to honor the courage and spirit of those affected by the disease.
+Dr. Romanelli, Dr. Layliev, and Dr. Low are permanently moved to see and celebrate with their patients each year.

 The Don Monti Memorial Research Foundation is another charity proudly supported by North Shore Cosmetic Surgery.
 The foundation, which operates a cancer center in Huntington Hospital, is focused on research, education, and finding cures for all types of cancers.
 This wonderful organization is the work of Joseph and Tita Monti, who founded it after the loss of their teenage son, Don Monti.

 Of course, Huntington Hospital itself, a member of Northwell Health, is one of our most important charities.
 Huntington Hospital is where our doctors and their families receive care, as well as where they care for their own patients.
 We believe strongly in the hospital's mission and recognize its importance as a pillar of healthcare on Long Island.

 "The humanity of the nurses and physicians who work at Huntington Hospital is palpable, and the quality of the medical care provided is exceptional.
 I am proud to work there, and to serve as Chief of Staff," says Dr. Romanelli.